 The prosecuting attorney will guide you to appropriate resources and the steps to be taken.

-If your intimate partner or ex-partner fails to comply with one or many conditions of his or her order, he or she may be criminally charged with violating the terms of the order. (breach of conditions).
+If your intimate partner or ex-partner fails to comply with one or many conditions of his or her order, he or she may be criminally charged with violating the terms of the order in compliance with section 811 of the Criminal Code.

-Are you aware that a person under a Peace Bond is not complying with the conditions of the Bond?
+Are you aware that a person under a Recognizance order is not complying with the conditions of the order?

 Inform the police immediately so that they can investigate and ensure your safety.

-If the evidence gathered by the police concludes that a criminal offence has been committed, he or she may be charged with that offence.
+If the evidence gathered by the police concludes that a criminal offence has been committed by your partner or ex-intimate partner, he or she may be charged with that offence.

-2. The evidence in the prosecuting attorney’s possession is not sufficient to support the criminal charge against him or her, or it is no longer appropriate to press charge because of changed circumstances (e.g., some evidence not available, new evidence available, new facts given to the defense).
+- The evidence in the prosecuting attorney’s possession is not sufficient to support the criminal charge, or it is no longer appropriate to press charge because of changed circumstances (e.g., some evidence not available, new evidence available, new facts given to the defense).

-3. You had all the necessary information about the judicial process, your participation to the process, help resources and assistance available, etc., and you decided to not go further within the judicial process.
+- You had all the necessary information about the judicial process, your participation to the process, help resources and assistance available, etc., and your point of view have been taken into account.

-4. Substitution by a “810” complies with public interest and proper administration of the justice.
+- Substitution by a “810” or a “810.03” complies with public interest and proper administration of the justice.

-To benefit from a Peace Bond, you must have ongoing fears based on facts.
-The judge will be able to impose conditions described as reasonable and essentials to ensure your safety
+To benefit from a Recognizance order, you must have ongoing fears based on facts.
+The judge will be able to impose conditions described as reasonable and essentials to ensure your safety.

-A “810” is not a conviction to a criminal offence.
-The person who signs the agreement has no criminal record.
+A “810” or a “810.03” is not a conviction to a criminal offence.
+The person who signs the agreement has no criminal record because of this order issued by a judge.

-Any request for a “810” means that a case has been opened in the office of a court in the province of Quebec.
+Any request for a “810” or a “810.03” means that a case has been opened in the office of a court in the province of Quebec.

-When a judge issues a "810" with an order, the court files a copy of that order in the case.
+When a judge issues a "810" or a “810.03” with an order, the court files a copy of that order in the case.

 This case is public and you can consult it in the Plumitif (access to criminal files):

-• online (paid service) by subscription to Les Plumitifs This hyperlink will open in a new window. of the Société québécoise d’information juridique (SOQUIJ);
+- online (paid service) by subscription to Les Plumitifs of the Société québécoise d’information juridique (SOQUIJ);

 The Plumitif is a public registry that contains civil, criminal and penal court records from the Quebec courts.

-You asked for a Peace Bond and you are in one of the following situations:
+You asked for a Recognizance order and you are in one of the following situations:

-• There is no record of your request for a Peace Bond in the Plumitif.
+- There is no record of your request for a Recognizance order in the Plumitif.

 You can communicate with the police service for a follow-up of your request.